neffalec/Machine-Learning-Data-Series-/README.md

 Data:
 The data set we are using is too large to upload so here is the link to the data instead: https://data.austintexas.gov/Transportation-and-Mobility/Radar-Traffic-Counts/i626-g7ub
-For our computers, the dataset was too large to save in Excel, so only the first 1,048,575 rows were used in this project.
-All variable descriptions can be found at the link, however, some were excluded from the analysis as they proved not beneficial.
+For our computers, the dataset was too large to save in Excel, so only the first 20,000 rows were used in this project.
+All variable descriptions can be found at the link, however, some were excluded from the analysis as they proved to not be beneficial.

 Packages:
 SciPy: For regression analysis and signal noise cancellation